GrailWang/GrailWang.github.io/index.md

    - Main contribution: Study the book _Algorithms and Applications of Mathematical Modelling_ with group members during the preparation phase to master the basic models and modelling ideas.
 Completed a big data problem in the simulation competition, using machine learning models (Gradient Boosting Tree and XGBoost) to explore the impact of the number of new sports fields on local education and health levels.
 In the formal competition, as the main modeller, complete the geometric abstraction of the problem and model the 2D to 3D alignment coverage width calculation, and then abstract the alignment scheme to an integer planning model for scheme evaluation.
 Completed the corresponding part of the thesis.

 3. 2024 MCM/ICM
-   - Topic: Ecosystem Analysis, Differential Equations
+   - Topic: Ecosystem Modeling, Differential Equations
    - Main contribution: in the preparation stage, read excellent papers from previous years and learn to use Latex.
 In the simulation competition, assist in data collection and complete the main part of the paper.
 In the official competition, conducted massive literature research and participated in part of the computational derivation work, and assisted the modeller in determining the basic model.
 As the main thesis writer, I was responsible for the art design and production of most of the thesis illustrations, as well as the writing and layout of the main part of the thesis.

 4. 2024 Intercollegiate Mathematical Modelling League of Beijing Colleges and Universities _First Prize_
-   - Topic: 3D Boxing Problem, Algorithm Design
+   - Topic: 3D Packaging Problem, Algorithm Design
    - Main contribution: as the captain, co-ordinate the team management, complete the construction of the main model and code writing.
-Implemented the search of 3D crate problem solution by backtracking algorithm, and the code has been uploaded to github. also completed the main part of the paper, and carried out part of the data processing work.
+Implemented the search of 3D packaging problem solution by backtracking algorithm, and the code has been uploaded to github. also completed the main part of the paper, and carried out part of the data processing work.

-Other: had complete participation in the iGEM Varsity Modelling Group training, learned basic protein modelling and chemical reaction rate modelling, and understood some common biological components.
+Other: have completed the training of BNUZH-China iGEM team, learned basic protein and chemical reaction rate modelling, and understood some common biological components.

 #### Academic Competitions